mozilla/remote-settings/README.rst

 .. code-block:: shell

-    make run-kinto
     make integration-test

 .. note:: The ``run web migrate`` command is only needed once, to prime the
+          PostgreSQL server (this is done automatically for you in the make command).
-          PostgreSQL server.
-You can flush
-          all the Kinto data in your local persistent PostgreSQL with ``curl -XPOST http://localhost:8888/v1/__flush__``
+          You can flush all the Kinto data in your local persistent PostgreSQL with ``curl -XPOST http://localhost:8888/v1/__flush__``

-That will start ``memcached``, ``postgresql``, ``autograph`` and Kinto (at ``web:8888``) and lastly the ``tests`` container that primarily uses ``curl http://web:8888/v1`` to test various things.
+That will start ``memcached``, ``postgresql``, ``autograph`` and Kinto (at ``web:8888``) and lastly the ``tests`` container that primarily uses ``pytest`` to test various things against ``http://web:8888/v1``.

 When you're done running the above command, the individual servers will still be running and occupying those ports on your local network.
 When you're